-Students can also speak to LVC’s Title IX Advocates, their academic advisors, the College chaplain, the Center for Disability Resources, the Office of Career Development, the Office of Intercultural Affairs, residential life staff, and the associate dean of student affairs about personal and/or advising concerns.
+Students can also speak to LVC’s Title IX advocates, their academic advisors, the College chaplain, the Center for Accessibility Resources, the Office of Career Development, the Office of Intercultural Affairs, residential life staff, and the associate dean of student affairs about personal and/or advising concerns.
 For mental health emergencies after hours, please call 911 or the Public Safety Office at 717-867-6111.

 - Students must complete the financial aid application process as designated by the LVC Financial Aid Office.

-- Students must be enrolled full time (a minimum of 12 credits per semester) in order to be considered for LVC grants and scholarships, Supplemental Educational Opportunity Grant (SEOG), Perkins Loan, and Federal Work Study.
-Students must be enrolled at least half-time (a minimum of six credits per semester) in order to be considered for PHEAA State Grant, Federal Direct Stafford and PLUS Loans (parent and graduate students).
-Students who are enrolled less than half time may be considered for Pell Grant and private alternative loans.
+- Students must be enrolled full time (a minimum of 12 credits per semester) to be considered for LVC grants and scholarships, Supplemental Educational Opportunity Grant (SEOG), and Federal Work Study.
+Students must be enrolled at least half-time (a minimum of six credits per semester) to be considered for PHEAA State Grant, TEACH Grant, Federal Direct Stafford and PLUS Loans (parent and graduate students).
+Students who are enrolled less than half time may be considered for the Pell Grant and private alternative loans.

 Center for Global Education